Fernando Henrique Cardoso

 Prime Minister of Canada from 1993 to 2003, this lawyer by training held his first elected office in 1963.
 During his mandates Canada ratified the Kyoto Protocol and created the Bureau charged with resolving territorial claims of native peoples.
 In October 2002, he announced that Canada was committed to the creation of ten new national parks over the next five years to ensure, through sustainable management of forest resources, the safeguard of unique landscapes and the protection of the fauna of the second largest country in the world, which is model in the subject.

 In 1981, he was elected to succeed Léopold Sédar Senghor as President of the Republic of Senegal after serving as its Prime Minister.
 He stepped down from this function in 2000.
-In 2002, he was unanimously elected Secretary General of the International Organization of French-speaking communities, and was reelected in 2006.
+He has been Secretary General of the International Organization of French-speaking communities from 2002 to 2014.
 An ardent defender of French-speaking peoples in the service of democracy and human rights, he has made cultural and linguistic diversity a strategic priority of his action.

 President of the Republic of Iceland from 1980 to 1996 for four consecutive terms, Vigdis Finnbogadottir is highly dedicated to the protection of children and youths as well as environmental causes.
 She received the FAO’s Ceres Medal, awarded to women who have distinguished themselves in the fight against hunger.
 Since 1998, she has been UNESCO’s Goodwill Ambassador for languages.